techy4shri/NUMERO-FUN/README.md

         │└─┐  ├─┤├┤ ├┬┘├┤ │
         ┴└─┘  ┴ ┴└─┘┴└─└─┘o
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 This project is a command-line interface (CLI) tool for calculating the numerology of a name.
-It uses a predefined mapping of letters to their corresponding numerology values to perform the calculations.
+I started this with dictionary and OOPS concepts, as a practice but since the dictionary was getting quite long (and kinda annoying), I replaced it with a tiny modulo maths. :D

 ## Features